csirmaz-lit/Primus-Vittason/book.md

 # ***

 While in our everyday lives most things obey classical physics, it is now well understood that it is just an approximation of physical processes that are relatively slow and low energy.
-Quantum processes are still there, but we usually don't need them to explain things, just as we don't need an interferometer to bake a cake.
+Quantum processes are still there, but we usually don’t need them to explain things, just as we don’t need an interferometer to bake a cake.

 Yet Quantum Mechanics poses basic questions about our reality.
-One famous interpretation of why everything behaves like a wave and can be in multiple places and states at once until we look at it when it “collapses,” is Everett's many-world theorem, which basically states that this collapse is merely apparent as everything can be in multiple states and places at once, but since it includes us, we only see one of the possibilities.
+One famous interpretation of why everything behaves like a wave and can be in multiple places and states at once until we look at it when it “collapses,” is Everett’s many-world theorem, which basically states that this collapse is merely apparent as everything can be in multiple states and places at once, but since it includes us, we only see one of the possibilities.
 That is, there are many parallel worlds, and they somehow contain all possibilities and configurations.

 This idea has inspired many novels and movies that use alternative realities in their plots, and one cannot help but wonder if one could cheat death this way, as even if we die in one world, surely it’s possible that we continue to exist, and so there will be an alternative world where all is still well.